-'delivered good quality outcomes to members, evidenced by a strong strategic planning process and competitive net benefit outcomes.
-Overall, the fund is positioned well to deliver value for money, as well as cost effective and efficient services to members, while undertaking further investment in its products and services.'
-12
+'delivered good quality outcomes to members, as evidenced by a strong strategic planning process and execution and strategy, though net benefit outcomes lag industry peers.
+The fund is positioned well to deliver value for money, as well as cost effective and efficient services to members, while undertaking further investment in its products and services.'
+13

-$^{^{\}rm 11}$ See Appendix C - Regulatory References to the Superannuation Industry (Supervision) Act 1993
+12 See Appendix C - Regulatory References to the Superannuation Industry (Supervision) Act 1993

-12 SuperRatings Benchmark Report 2023 CSS ADF Super (p.7)
+13 SuperRatings Benchmark Report 2024 ADF Super (p.7)